 In West Yorkshire, we wanted to create a simple resource that explains the sector, and the contribution it makes to the health and wellbeing of our population.

 Please click on the infographic to the right to enlarge.

 An NHS that harnesses the power of communities, and recognises and builds on existing community assets will bring greater connection, trust and help identify and deliver local solutions to tackling health inequalities and improving population health.

 A stronger connection with communities would bring a greater understanding of their health and wellbeing needs.
 It would give insight into simple and effective community based solutions – often delivered at primary care level and by voluntary and community groups rooted in communities – bringing cost effective and simple solutions to the range of therapies for long term conditions, mental health issues, pain management and so on and reducing demands on GPs and primary care services.
 Community power can enhance the engagement of those communities least likely to access mainstream health services and boost trust and confidence.

 Helping people deal with feelings of grief and loss

 As the pandemic has progressed, it has become clear that in addition to some people experiencing the death of people they care about, or care for, in difficult and painful circumstances, many are feeling the impact of a loss of a way of life, normal contact opportunities, social and work interactions.
 Restrictions may also mean that the usual practical and emotional support people can physically get from family, friends, faith groups, community groups during difficult times may not be there.

-The West Yorkshire and Harroage Health and Care Partnership Grief and Loss Service aims to bolster the local place offer by offering information and advice and, where appropriate, signposting into local place based services for specific counselling or other support.
+The West Yorkshire Health and Care Partnership Grief and Loss Service aims to bolster the local place offer by offering information and advice and, where appropriate, signposting into local place based services for specific counselling or other support.
 The service is a free telephone helpline that operates 8am-8pm, 7 days a week and online chat facility.